 Torque Converter Stall Test

-To perform a stall test install a tachometer, chock all four wheels, and set the parking brake.
-Make sure the tachometer is viewable from the driver’s seat.
-Place your foot firmly on the brake pedal, and place the transmission’s shift selector in Drive.
+To perform a stall test, install a tachometer, chock all four wheels, and set the parking brake.
+Make sure the tachometer is viewable from the driver's seat.
+Place your foot firmly on the brake pedal, and place the transmission's shift selector in Drive.
 While holding the brake pedal, press and hold the throttle pedal to the floor for 2 or 3 seconds.
-Always check with the manufacturer’s recommendations, because this test places stress on the transmission.
+Always check with the manufacturer's recommendations because the test places stress on the transmission.
 Never exceed 5 seconds.
-Compare the reading (stall speed) on the tachometer to the manufacturer’s specifications.
+Compare the reading (stall speed) on the tachometer to the manufacturer's specifications.

-During a stall test, the torque converter’s impeller is spinning at maximum speed while the turbine is being held stationary.
-Since everything from the turbine back is held stationary, a vibration like an out of balance drive shaft would not appear during a stall test.
+During a stall test, the torque converter's impeller is spinning at maximum speed while the turbine is held stationary.
+Since everything from the turbine back is held stationary, an out-of-balance driveshaft or tire would not appear during a stall test.
 An out of balance driveshaft causes a vibration that increases with vehicle speed, not while it sits stationary.